Desert Vista High School: Seniors spell out racial slur with shirts

 In 2016, the school made headlines over an incident that took place after a panoramic picture session for the graduating seniors.
 The students wore shirts which together spelled out "BEST*YOU'VE*EVER*SEEN*CLASS*OF*2016", but a separate picture was taken of six female students, who arranged the shirts in such a way that it spelled out the racial slur nigger, with the two "G"s in the middle replaced with the asterisks.
-The picture of the students quickly spread over social media and garnered a significant backlash, and the incident received national and global attention.
+The picture of the students quickly spread over social media and garnered a significant backlash, and the incident received national attention.

-School district officials condemned the incident via a statement, and the female students involved were given 10-day suspensions.
-In addition, the students would complete their courses through the district's online learning option, in a disciplinary action some described as "mini-expulsion".
-At least one of the students reportedly had an offer to play soccer at Northern Arizona University withdrawn.

 The incident reportedly sparked confrontations on campus.
 One incident, which involved a student trying to stop another student from being interviewed by a television reporter with Phoenix ABC affiliate KNXV-TV, was captured on camera.
 Subsequent protests related to the controversy also saw counter-protesters who, according to at least one account, used the word "nigger" against the protesters, while calling on them to "stay on their side of the mountain".

-Three months after the incident, the school, along with the school district, held school assemblies and class workshops to address diversity and social media, among other topics.
 The incident was thrust back into the media-cycle when the school's yearbook contained an article.
 Ultimately DVHS offered two yearbooks, one with subsequent article and the other with the corresponding pages glued together.